ninja-build/ninja/CONTRIBUTING.md

   please try to avoid relying on it and instead whenever possible use `std::`.
   However, please do not change existing code simply to add `std::` unless your contribution already needs to change that line of code anyway.
-* All source files should have the Google Inc. license header.
 * Use `///` for [Doxygen](http://www.doxygen.nl/) (use `\a` to refer to arguments).
 * It's not necessary to document each argument, especially when they're